PlethoraChutney/Appia/README.md

 This way, your users can access the server directly at `{server name}/traces`, and you can add a password using [the standard methods](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
+If using NGINX, you no longer need to open port 8080.
+You do still need to open port 5984 for the database.

 ### Local/processing-only installation:
 This process will install Python and all the packages/libraries you need.